 The WEI Training Marine Technologies Certification Training Center, Unmanned Systems Program will create high skill individuals who can segue into and augment local employment.
-More than 245 jobs will be added in Wakulla, Gulf and Franklin Counties that will contribute \$12.1 million to their GDP.
+Almost 1,000 certificates will be awarded over the first thee years, translating to new jobs that will be added in Wakulla, Gulf and Franklin Counties that will contribute \$12.1 million to their GDP.

-2. Increase household income:

-The average salary and household income of residents living in Wakulla County is presented in the chart below.
+2. Increase household income: The average salary and household income of residents living in Wakulla County is presented in the chart below.